Kapustin Yar (air base)

+As of 2024 satellite imagery showed runway 09/27 to be 1.20 km.

 History

 In the late 1940s and early 1950s, the Zhitkur military airfield, located 52 km north-east of the current airfield and 125 km east of Volgograd, was used for aviation support of the area, with an unpaved runway 1060 m long and 80 m wide.
 This airfield was created near the village of the same name in the Pallas district of the Stalingrad region in the summer of 1942 during the Battle of Stalingrad.
 At the same time, up to 10 regiments of fighter, assault and bomber aviation of the 8th Air Army of the RKKA USSR Air Force were simultaneously based on the airfield.
 In 1953, due to the expansion of the Kapustin Yar test site, the village of Zhitkur ceased to exist, residents were relocated to other locations.

 The 19th Separate Mixed Aviation Squadron (military unit 20669) to service the testing ground Kapustin Yar was formed in 1954 at the airfield of military unit 15650 in Vladimirovka village (now the city Akhtubinsk).
 The squadron consisted of three units: a transport unit of three aircraft Li-2, a helicopter unit of three helicopters Mi-4 and a light-engine unit on aircraft An-2, Yak-12 and По-2.
 Later aircraft appeared IL-12, and then IL-14.

 Since 1955, the squadron aircraft began to fly to the Experimental Test Stations (OIS) of the Kapustin Yar test site located in the vicinity of Kazakhstan settlements New Kazanka, Makat, Aralsk.
 Somewhat later, a flight of aircraft Yak-12 of the 19th Separate Mixed Squadron began to be based at the Aralsk airfield, which performed tasks for the delivery of measurement information and the search for products.